sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

 The type can be a bit complicated, but well-defined interfaces will help us keep track of what is happening in the long run.
-We keep it simple for the example, but instead of static input (here I am creating always the same three books), you could pass it in the hook to make it smarter.
+We kept it simple for this example, but instead of static input (here I am creating the same books thrice), you could pass it in the hook to make it smarter.

 Now let's see how we're going to use it!